dftbplus/dftbplus/INSTALL.rst

 targets) or create your own, provided they define the appropriate CMake targets.
 The  arpack-ng and ELSI libraries offer CMake export files providing the ``ARPACK::ARPACK`` and ``elsi::elsi`` targets, respectively.
-Make sure, that CMake can find the relevant export file if the DFTB+ library was compiled with ELSI support (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).
+Make sure, that CMake can find the relevant export file if the DFTB+ library was compiled with ELSI or ARPACK required (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).
 Note: you may need to install ELSI (not just point the prefix path to its build system) to generate this file correctly.